Dotfile-Management-III

 ❯ chezmoi add --template .ssh/id_rsa_home ❯ chezmoi add --template .ssh/config ❯ chezmoi add --template .gnupg/trustdb.gpg ❯ chezmoi add --template .gnupg/pubring.kbx

-Here I’m telling chezmoi
+Here I’m telling chezmoi to store id_rsa_home as a template.
+While

 the stored file template still contains the original: